shaxkk1/shaxkk1/README.md

 - 👋 Hi, I’m @shaxkk1
 - 👀 I’m interested in ...
-Scouts BSA and Computwer Science
+Scouts BSA and Computer Science
 - 🌱 I’m currently learning ...
 Algorithms
 - 💞️ I’m looking to collaborate on ...
 Building an app
 - 📫 How to reach me ...
 Email: pigstep95@gmail.com